sergio-s-filho/Downloader-App/README.md

 ## Overview
 This project contains a C# program (Downloader) designed to download multiple files concurrently from provided URLs.
-The goal of this exercise is to demonstrate the ability to analyze existing code, identify concurrency issues, inefficiencies, and bad practices, and propose a robust, production-ready solution suitable for a senior-level developer.
+The goal of this exercise is to demonstrate the ability to analyze existing code, identify concurrency issues, inefficiencies, and bad practices, and propose a robust, production-ready.

 ---